Think you’re ready for Big Data and IoT? Standard tests are just not enough

 The ‘connected world’ is no longer just a buzzword, it is reality.
 More than 5 billion devices are already connected to the Internet, and the rate of new connected devices will only accelerate with the proliferation of IoT.
 A report from Cisco and DHL forecasted that by 2020, there will be about 50 billion devices connected to the Internet, 10 times more than there are today.
 Many of these devices run complex applications that need to communicate with each other around the clock.
 These increasing user endpoints not only automatically generate more data, they place greater demands on the performance and availability of a network infrastructure.
 In particular, Web 2.0, HD video, and social networking, combined with big data and IoT have a virtually unlimited hunger for bandwidth.
 In a report published in January 2016 entitled "ENISA Threat Landscape 2015" the European Agency for Network and Information Security (ENISA) stated that the number of DDoS attacks with a bandwidth of over 100 Gbps has doubled in 2015, and will continue to increase.

-Meeting these growing demands on a network infrastructure requires a massive upgrade to the data centre, ranging from migration of their top-of-rack to server connectivity from 10 GbE to 25 GbE and 50GbE, to enhancing the core network with 100 GbE technology.
+Meeting these growing demands on a network infrastructure requires a massive upgrade to the data center, ranging from migration of their top-of-rack to server connectivity from 10 GbE to 25 GbE and 50GbE, to enhancing the core network with 100 GbE technology.
 The expected result of this type of upgrade is significantly higher data rates with approximately the same footprint and power consumption, as well as a higher server density and reduced cost per bandwidth unit.
 But what guarantees do enterprises have that these expectations will be achieved under real world conditions?

 In addition, unique characteristics of network devices, storage, and security systems, coupled with the virtualisation of resources, the integration of cloud computing, as well as SaaS, can significantly slow the introduction and delivery of new services.
 To ensure the data rates needed to deliver new services anytime, anywhere, requires infrastructure tests that go above and beyond standard performance tests of individual components.